Anglo-Indian people: Britons in the British East Indies and British India

-Anglo-Indian population in Britain

-Since the mid-nineteenth century, there has been a population of people of Indian (like Lascars) or mixed British-Indian ethnic origin living in Britain, both through intermarriage between white Britons and Indians, and through the migration of Anglo-Indians from India to Britain.

-Indian-British mixed-race children began to appear in England from the 17th century onwards, when lascars serving on English East India Company ships began to arrive in England, where they married local women, due to a lack of Indian women in Britain at the time.
-As there were no legal restrictions against mixed marriages in England, British-born Anglo-Indians established their own multicultural communities in Britain's dock areas.
-This led to a number of mixed-race Anglo-Indian children being born in the country; first-generation ethnic Indian females in Britain were from the late 19th century until at least the 1950s outnumbered by British-born Anglo-Indians, who were typically described as 'half-caste Indian' or less derogatorily 'half Indian', the loftier term 'Anglo-Indian' being used in middle and upper-class circles.
-Some Indian emigrants in Britain were middle class, but the majority were working class – at the time the First World War began, 51,616 lascars were working in Britain.

-Rarely domestically referred to as Anglo-Indians, the term is considered dated in Britain.
-People of Indian or mixed British-Indian ethnicity living in Britain generally prefer the terms British Indian and mixed White-Asian and in predominant White European ancestry cases mostly but also among some first-generation mixed race individuals a self-identification is made as White British.
-The last two categorisations are options given in the UK census, as is Mixed Race.

 Population in other countries

 Bangladesh

 There is a significant population of Anglo-Indians in Bangladesh.
 Anglo-Indians have been present in Bangladesh since the colonial period.
 Their population decreased to 4,000 in 1947 during the Partition of India.
-Most of them migrated to United Kingdom, United States, Australia, New Zealand and Canada.
+Most of them migrated to the United Kingdom, United States, Australia, New Zealand and Canada.
 In 1970, however, almost 9,000 Anglo-Indians had come from India.
-During the 1971 Bangladesh Liberation War, almost 1,500 Anglo-Indians lost their lives.
+During the 1971 Bangladesh Liberation War, almost 1,500 Anglo-Indians died.
 After the independence of Bangladesh, during 1974–1976 almost 2,800 Anglo-Indians arrived in Bangladesh from India.
 In 1980, there were 3,750 reported births of Anglo-Indian children in Bangladesh.
 By 1993, there were 10,371 Anglo-Indians living in Bangladesh.
 The Anglo-Indian population in the country reached 20,000 in 2016.